Nebraska Uniform Commercial Code 9-525

 (b) The number of names required to be indexed does not affect the amount of the fee in subsection (a).

 (c) There is no fee for the filing of a termination statement.

-(d)(1) The fee for responding to a request for information from the filing office, including for communicating whether there is on file any financing statement naming a particular debtor, is four dollars and fifty cents.
+(d)(1) The fee for responding to a request for information from the filing office, including for communicating whether there is on file any financing statement naming a particular debtor, is five dollars if the request is communicated in writing.

-(2) Of the fees received pursuant to this subsection by the Secretary of State, one dollar of each fee shall be remitted to the State Treasurer for credit to the Records Management Cash Fund.
+(f) The Secretary of State shall remit the fees received by the Secretary of State pursuant to this section to the State Treasurer for credit to the Secretary of State Cash Fund.

 1. Source.
 Various sections of former part 4.

 2. Fees.
 This section contains all fee requirements for filing, indexing, and responding to requests for information.
 Uniformity in the fee structure (but not necessarily in the amount of fees) makes this article easier for secured parties to use and reduces the likelihood that a filed record will be rejected for failure to pay at least the correct amount of the fee.
 See section 9-516(b)(2).